maichihihi/vinance-strategy/README.md

 *Note :
 - each signal contains only 1 code
 - signals have to send 1 day after creating new strategy, otherwise profit will be miscalculated

-**Python code example is availabe for uploading backtest and signals**
+- If we use Winform C#, we should use .NET Framework 4.6 **Python code example is availabe for uploading backtest and signals**

 ```